INN/doubleclick-for-wp/docs/Workflow.md

 ##### Specific to Advertisements
 * __Order__ - Found under __Delivery__, an Order contains line items.
 * __Line Item__ - Found under __Delivery__, Line Items are attached to Orders and contain multiple Creatives.
 * __Creatives__ - Creatives are images or animated banners attached to __Line Items__.
 They are a fixed pixel measure (i.e. the Mobile Leaderboard ad unit size is 320x50).
-Multiple identical creatives might be needed of a single advert to accomplish responsive sizing.
+Multiple resolutions of a single advertisement might be needed for responsive sizing.
+Multiple Creatives may be attached to one Line Item to accomplish this.

 ##### Specific to Websites
 * __Ad Units__ - Found under __Inventory__, Ad Units target multiple creative sizes.